21

 1944

-The yacht approaches the mooring place for its own stroke:
+The yacht approaches the mooring site under its own power:

 yacht